Tawnya is a fan of summer, picnics, and desserts. Check out her go to summer recipe.

-What the Heck is Pokemon Go?
+What the Heck Is Pokemon Go?

-However, not everyone LOVES the craze.
+However, not everyone loves the craze.
 The media wants to warn everyone about the dangers of the game, haters want to make fun of the phenomenon with amusing memes on social media, and people who love the game can't help but brag about their latest conquests.

 When I first heard about the game, it was a negative news report about people being lured to a particular location and robbed.
 I was terrified.
 I immediately told my daughter she wasn't allowed to download it.
 Later I reconsidered and did my research.
 It's true there is some substance to the media's claims of danger, but there is lots of fun involved in the game too.
 After carefully going over all of my concerns with my daughter, I allowed her to download it.
-And, now my husband and I play it with her.
-Read on to learn more about the Pokemon Go craze, what it's all about, and how to stay safe while playing.
+Now my husband and I play it with her.
+Read on to learn more about the Pokémon Go craze, what it's all about, and how to stay safe while playing.

-Pokemon Go Facts
+Pokémon Go Facts

 - Location-based reality game